pingcap/docs-cn/system-variables.md

 - This variable is used to optimize the timestamp acquisition, which is suitable for scenarios with read-committed isolation level where read-write conflicts are rare.
 Enabling this variable can avoid the latency and cost of getting the global timestamp, and can optimize the transaction-level read latency.
 - If read-write conflicts are severe, enabling this feature will increase the cost and latency of getting the global timestamp, and might cause performance regression.
 For details, see [Read Committed isolation level](/transaction-isolation-levels.md#read-committed-isolation-level).

+### tidb_read_consistency <span class="version-mark">New in v5.4.0</span>

+- Scope: SESSION
+- Persists to cluster: No
+- Type: String
+- Default value: `strict`
+- This variable is used to control the read consistency for an auto-commit read statement.
+- If the variable value is set to `weak`, the locks encountered by the read statement are skipped directly and the read execution might be faster, which is the weak consistency read mode.
+However, the transaction semantics (such as atomicity) and distributed consistency (such as linearizability) are not guaranteed.
+- For user scenarios where the auto-commit read needs to return fast and weak consistency read results are acceptable, you can use the weak consistency read mode.

 ### tidb_read_staleness <span class="version-mark">New in v5.4.0</span>

 - Scope: SESSION